mrakgr/Trading-Journal/journal_2025.md

 I am going to master the Open.

 12:35pm. > The more time, the more significant the move will be.
 The more volume, the more significant the move will be.

+12:45pm.
+This course is huge, it's going to take me a while to read and watch all of it.
+But even if it takes a month, that is fine.
+It's not a big deal to get educated on this.
+I am not in a hurry to trade.
+I'll follow the process to the letter.